How to be effective

 Share this page:

 Do you have an area of life that isn't working?

 Are you having a difficult time?
 Do you have a relationship or an area of life that isn't working?
 Would you like to have this area clear up?
 You can.
 The best way to do this is to work directly with Bill Ferguson.
-You can also attend our weekend workshop, Return To The Heart, and participate in our Mastery Program.
+You can also attend our weekend workshop, Return To The Heart, and watch our Video Course.